composer/composer/doc/00-intro.md

 ### Manual Installation

-Change to a directory on your `PATH`
+Change to a directory on your `PATH` and run the install snippet to download composer.phar:

     C:\Users\username>cd C:\bin
     C:\bin>php -r "eval('?>'.file_get_contents('https://getcomposer.org/installer'));"

-Create a new `.BAT` file alongside composer
+Create a new `.bat` file alongside composer:

     C:\bin>notepad composer.bat

-Paste the following:
+Paste the following in, it simply proxies all arguments to composer:

     @ECHO OFF
     SET composerScript=composer.phar
-    php %~dp0%composerScript% %*
+    php "%~dp0%composerScript%" %*

 Save the file.
 Close your current terminal.
 Test usage with a new terminal: